biopython/biopython.github.io/wiki/The_Biopython_Structural_Bioinformatics_FAQ.md

 #### What is a model id?

-The model id is an integer which denotes the rank of the model in the PDB/mmCIF file.
-The model is starts at 0.
-Crystal structures generally have only one model (with id 0), while NMR files usually have several models.
+The *model id*  is an integer which denotes the rank of the model in the PDB/mmCIF file.
+The *model id* starts at 0.
+Crystal structures generally have only one model (with *id* 0), while NMR files usually have several models.

 #### What is a chain id?

-The chain id is specified in the PDB/mmCIF file, and is a single character (typically a letter).
+The *chain id*  is specified in the PDB/mmCIF file, and is a single character (typically a letter).

 #### What is a residue id?

 This is a bit more complicated, due to the clumsy PDB format.
-A residue id is a tuple with three elements:
+A *residue id* is a tuple with three elements:

 -   The **hetero-flag**: this is `'H_'` plus the name of the hetero-residue (e.g. `'H_GLC'` in the case of a glucose molecule),